Cancer Center San Mateo

 UCSF Cancer Center San Mateo provides compassionate, advanced care to patients on the Peninsula.
 Our team treats all forms of cancer, with a special focus on blood cancers such as lymphoma, as well as lung, breast, gastrointestinal, genital and urinary system cancers.
 We also offer genetic testing and counseling.
 Genetic counselors can provide personalized recommendations to reduce your cancer risk, including guidance on cancer screening and preventive measures.

-Formerly known as California Cancer Care, we are now part of the UCSF Helen Diller Family Comprehensive Cancer Center.
+We are proud to be part of the UCSF Helen Diller Family Comprehensive Cancer Center.
 This renowned center was the first in the Bay Area to receive the National Cancer Institute's prestigious "comprehensive" designation.

 We offer a convenient location and easy parking, as well as streamlined access to UCSF specialists and clinical trials, as needed.
 Our facility includes an area for infusion therapy and a pharmacy.

 Intraoperative Use of ClearEdge Device in Breast Conserving Surgery

 The percentage of patients with DCIS or invasive cancer involved margins as determined by pathology PM after evaluation with SoC or SoC+ClearEdge.

 RECIST 1.1 criteria will be reported with a two-sided 90% confidence interval using the method from Atkinson and Brown to account for the two-stage design